jradtke-suse/cfl-ctf-challenge/README.md

 If you restart Rancher Desktop at any point of this challenge, your progress will reset, and you will need to resume from **THIS STEP HERE:**

 1. Given the table below use your kubernetes knowledge to create these Network connections.
-You should not execute inside the pod. `curl` and `wget` are available within all of the pods.
+You should now execute inside the pod. `curl` and `wget` are available within all of the pods.

-    **FREE HINT:** To filter only the groups related to this challenge type `arm` in filter box.
+    **FREE HINT:** To filter only the groups related to this challenge type `arm` in filter box in the UI.

     | Source Deployment | Source Namespace | Target Deployment | Target Namespace | Port (TCP) | Allowed |
     |:-----------------:|:----------------:|:-----------------:|:----------------:|:----:|:-------:|